-- ▶ Character encodings are specific sets of rules for mapping from raw binary byte strings (that look like this: 0110100001101001) to characters that make up human-readable text (like "hi") - There are many different encodings, and if you tried to read in text with a different encoding than the one it was originally written in, you ended up with scrambled text - You might also end up with a "unknown" characters.
-There are what gets printed when there's no mapping between a particular byte and a character in the encoding you're using to read your byte string in - Character encoding mismatches are less common today than they used to be, but it's definitely still a problem.
+- Character encodings are specific sets of rules for mapping from raw binary byte strings (that look like this: 0110100001101001) to characters that make up human-readable text (like "hi") - If you tried to read text with a different encoding than the one it was originally written in, you ended up with scrambled text or with "unknown" characters.
+There are what gets printed when there's no mapping between a particular byte and a character in the encoding you're using to read your byte string in - ▶ Notepad++ and other editors are useful in this case - Character encoding mismatches are less common today than they used to be, but it's definitely still a problem.
 There are lots of different character encodings, but the main one you need to know is UTF-8 - ▶ UTF-8 is the standard text encoding.
 All Python code is in UTF-8 and, ideally, all your data should be as well.
 It's when things aren't in UTF-8 that you run into trouble

-2. Scaling of the variables matters
+3. Scaling of the variables matters